Nubank is no longer the most valuable bank in Latin America after the stock market crash

 This movement, however, is uneven.
 While Nubank, PagSeguro, Stone and XP fall back or are at zero to zero, the shares of some of the most traditional Brazilian companies rise in New York.
 In addition to the banks, Petrobras’ shares are up 13%, and Vale’s, 10%.
 Even Azul and Gol airlines operate in the positive, despite the setback brought to the travel sector with the Ômicron variant of the coronavirus.

-It is natural that, faced with a cycle of high interest rates, investors prefer securities from companies with an established business model and stable earnings.
-Producers and exporters of commodities, Petrobras and Vale are strong dividend payers.
-As well as Brazilian banks, which are among the most profitable in the world.
+It is natural that, in the face of a cycle of high interest rates, investors prefer securities from companies with an established business model and stable earnings.
+Producers and exporters of commodities, Petrobras and Vale are strong dividend payers As well as Brazilian banks, which are among the most profitable in the world.
 Nubank, like many fintechs, still operates in the red – it had a loss of R$ 528.4 million in the first nine months of last year.

 One clue lies in the movement of foreign investors on B3.
 This month, they invest R$ 6.8 billion in the local market, and according to sources, the greatest interest is in commodity producers, especially in view of the acceleration of inflation worldwide, which tends to expand the prices of these companies’ products.